 Find where to buy products from suppliers in the USA, including: distributors, industrial manufacturers in America, bulk supplies and wholesalers of raw ingredients & finished goods.

 Glycerone phosphate hemimagnesium salt hydrate belongs to the class of organic compounds known as monosaccharide phosphates.
 It has been investigated for the treatment of Lymphoma, Large-Cell, and Diffuse.
 Synonyms: 1,3-Dihydroxy-2-propanone 1-phosphate hemimagnesium salt hydrate; 1-Hydroxy-3-(phosphonooxy)-2-propanone hemimagnesium salt hydrate; DHAP Mg H2O; Dihydroxyacetone phosphate hemimagnesium salt hydrate.
-Grades: ≥95%.
+Grade: ≥95%.
 Molecular formula: C3H7O6P.1/2Mg.xH2O.
 Mole weight: 362.41 (anydrous basis).

 Glycerone phosphate lithium salt

 Glycerone phosphate lithium salt is a compound product commonly used in the research of bipolar disorder, acting as a mood stabilizer.
 Synonyms: Dihydroxyacetone phosphate lithium salt; 1-Hydroxy-3-(phosphonooxy)-2-propanone lithium salt; DHAP.
-Molecular formula: C3H7O6P xLi.
+Molecular formula: C3H7O6P.xLi.
 Mole weight: 170.06 (free acid basis).

 glycerone-phosphate O-acyltransferase